turingschool/backend-curriculum-site/module1/projects/battleship.markdown

 ### Player Shot Sequence

-Once the ships are laid out the game starts with the Player Shoots Sequence.
+Once the ships are laid out the game starts with the Player Shot Sequence.

 1. Display the map from the current player's point of view
 2. Prompt the player for a position on which to fire